daattali/beautiful-jekyll/ads/StatTF2017.md

 UBC hires on the basis of merit and is strongly committed to equity and diversity within its community.
 We especially welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to productively engage with diverse communities.
 All qualified candidates are encouraged to apply; however Canadians and permanent residents will be given priority.

 Applicants should compile a single PDF file with the following elements: cover letter, curriculum vitae, contact information for three references, and any other pertinent information (e.g., evidence of teaching effectiveness or links to relevant data scientific work).
 The cover letter should specifically address how this position relates to the applicant’s experience and career aspirations.
-The file should be sent to Smith@science.ubc.ca.
+The file should be sent to <Smith@science.ubc.ca>.
 Applications will be reviewed as they arrive; those received by October 15th 2016 will receive full consideration.